Grate-Oracle-Lewot/GrateCrystal/README.md

 - Pokémon icons don't color on the nicknaming screen

-- The Fearowbot makes the fly icon palette screwy
+- The Fearowbot makes the Fly icon palette screwy

 # FAQ